Bautista, Pangasinan: Alcala March to Righteousness

 The Alcala December 5, 2012 "March to Righteousness" was launched to have joined the Ombudsman of the Philippines observance of December 9 International Anti-Corruption Day United Nations Convention against Corruption (UNCAC), General Assembly of the United Nations (UN).

 Recently, Alcala held its Incident Command System Training, the Bautista LGU-Pangasinan, the Malacanang & Google hold MapUp Session, the 23rd National Statistics Month (NSM) and Philippine Civil Service Anniversary 2012.

 Geography

-Bautista is located east of Pangasinan part of the Pangasinan's Fifth Congressional District with a land area of 8,213 hectares.
-Bautista is bounded by Alcala, Pangasinan, north; Bayambang, south, Agno River and Moncada, Tarlac, east.
+The Municipality of Bautista is part of Pangasinan's Fifth Congressional District with a land area of 8,213 hectares.
+It is bounded by Alcala to the north, Bayambang to the south, and Agno River and Moncada, Tarlac to the east.